holochain/hc-web-client-redux/README.md

 ```

 For the pure HTML case the hc-web-client.js file in the `dist/` folder must be moved to your project directory and imported using

 ```html
 <script type="text/javascript" src="path/to/hc-web-client-0.0.1.browser.min.js"></script>
 ```

-This will add a holochainClient field to the window object.
+This will add a `holochainclient` field to the window object.

 ## Usage